 If you have a kitten under 16 weeks of age, Cerenia may not be safe for them.
 However, a veterinarian may choose to use it off-license after discussing any potential risks with you.
 This is also the case for cats who are pregnant or lactating.

 Some conditions could be made worse using Cerenia.
 The liver breaks down Cerenia, so it should only be used with caution in cats with liver failure or insufficiency.
 Equally, Cerenia can affect calcium and potassium channels, which are essential for normal heart function.
 Therefore, cats who have known heart disease should not be given Cerenia.

 Frequent Asked Questions

-A Cerenia injection lasts for 24 hours and can be repeated daily for up to five consecutive days.
+A Cerenia injection lasts for 24 hours and can be repeated daily for up to 5 consecutive days.

-Cats can have a Cerenia injection daily for five consecutive days.
+Cats can have a Cerenia injection daily for 5 consecutive days.
 However, they should not have a longer course than that.
 Dogs can have tablets for up to 14 days, but Cerenia tablets are not currently licensed for use in cats.
-You should speak to your veterinarian if you think that Cerenia is not controlling your cat’s symptoms.
+You should speak to your veterinarian if you think that Cerenia is not controlling your cat’s signs.

 Cerenia tablets for dogs should ideally be given with a small amount of food.
 However, they are not licensed to be used in cats.
 Although this doesn’t necessarily mean that they are unsafe or ineffective, it does mean that there is an element of risk.
 If you decide with the help of your veterinarian that you would like to try Cerenia tablets for your cat, they will need your consent to use an unlicensed medication.